A true paradise...never to miss... once in a lifetime experience.

 What are the documents required to obtain Everest Base Camp Trekking Permits?

-For all these trekking permits you required your passport details along with photos and a form needed to be filled by individual trekkers in case he/she is solo trekker trekking without a local government authorized agency.
+For all these trekking permits you are required to your passport details along with photos and a form needed to be filled out by trekkers.

-Note to obtain permits of Sagarmatha National Conservation Permit and Khumbu Pasang Lhamu Rural Municipality Permits trekkers need passport detail and need to fill a personal detail form along with a local currency of Rs 3000 for Sagarmatha National Conservation Permit and Rs 2000 for Khumbu Pasang Lhamu Rural Municipality for Everest Base Camp Trek and for GaurishankarConservation Area Permit apart from passport detail and personal detail form you also need to provide 2pp size photos and Rs 3000.
+Note to obtain permits of Sagarmatha National Conservation Permit, TIMS Permit, and Khumbu Pasang Lhamu Rural Municipality Permits trekkers need passport detail and need to fill out a personal detail form along with a local currency of Rs 3000 for Sagarmatha National Conservation Permit, Rs 2000 TIMS Permit and Rs 2000 for Khumbu Pasang Lhamu Rural Municipality for Everest Base Camp Trek and for GaurishankarConservation Area Permit apart from passport detail and personal detail form you also need to provide 2pp size photos and Rs 3000.

-Payment of all these permits fees should be in Nepalese currency.
-So, make sure you are carrying local currency while heading for required permits.
+Payment of all these permit fees should be in Nepalese currency.
+So, make sure you are carrying local currency while heading for permits.

 Note: There is no other alternative route to skip from the checking point of the permits.
 This will result in moral crime and will be deported from the trekking route or might impose a fine along with the fees of all required permits.